spacebanana420/yuuka/README.md

 /src    # Mandatory, to store source code
 /lib    # Optional, to store library JARs
-/build  # Mandatory, to store the compiled project
+/build  # Mandatory, to store the compiled project /test   # Optional, for writing and running tests
 ```

 To start a new project, you can run `yuuka init` to create a new project structure.